kbrbe/work-set-clustering/README.md

 optional arguments:
   -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
-                        The CSV file with columns for elements and descriptive keys, one row is one element and descriptive key relationship
+                        The CSV file(s) with columns for elements and descriptive keys, one row is one element and descriptive key relationship
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         The name of the output CSV file containing two columns: elementID and clusterID --id-column ID_COLUMN